Does anyone know why we learned to recite the periodic table of elements by memory? Do you even recall what “Sm” stands for?

 So, what the heck is it?

-A Burndown Chart is the graphic representation of your team’s velocity, it shows how quickly (or slowly) the team is working through the sprint’s user stories.
-So, it compares the total effort of the team against the amount of work for each iteration (sprint).
+A Burndown Chart is the graphic representation of your team’s velocity; it shows how quickly (or slowly) the team is working through the sprint’s user stories.
+So, it compares the total effort of the team against the amount of work for each iteration (sprint) and the cost of the overall effort, resulting in understanding your total runway.

-The Burndown chart should be shared regularly during the sprint so everyone can notice the progress and tell whether or not they will be able to complete the sprint and, of course, taking action to ensure this.
+The Burndown chart should be shared regularly during the sprint so everyone can notice the progress and tell whether or not they will be able to complete the sprint, and, of course, take action to ensure this.

 But, how should you read it?

-First, you will need to recall about cartesian planes, x-axis and y-axis.
-For burndown charts this is what each one means:
+First, you will need to recall Cartesian planes, the x-axis, and the y-axis.
+For burndown charts, this is what each one means:

 - X-axis (Horizontal): This is the timeline, usually the days that have passed from the beginning of your sprint.